All Episodes

 You work for the dude.

-You know Epstein, but no, she doesn't know Epstein, Jim.
+But no, she doesn't know Epstein, Jim.

-It's a funky Jewish name that she heard a couple of times from these people who hired her, but it doesn't actually mean anything to her.
+It's a Jewish, funky Jewish name that she heard a couple of times from these people who hired her, but it doesn't actually mean anything to her.

 There was about three or four times that I had encounters with Donald Trump.